1 Week Mauritius Itinerary: Top things to do

 Mahébourg is the very first city built on the island by Dutch settlers.

-I think any Mauritian will tell you: Mahébourg is the city that you should not miss during a one-week stay in Mauritius.
+I think any Mauritian will tell you: Mahébourg is the city that you should not miss during a one-week Mauritius itinerary.

 There reigns a very different atmosphere from the rest of the island, more atypical, a little out of time.
 It really is an excellent place to feel out of place and surrounded by Mauritian culture.